apache/iceberg/format/view-spec.md

 | _optional_  | `default-catalog`   | Catalog name to use when a reference in the SELECT does not contain a catalog |
 | _required_  | `default-namespace` | Namespace to use when a reference in the SELECT is a single identifier        |

+When `default-catalog` is `null` or not set, the catalog in which the view is stored must be used as the default catalog.

 #### Summary

 Summary is a string to string map of metadata about a view version.
 Common metadata keys are documented here.